-Under this action plan quotas can be shifted only up to the 2021 fishing year as fishing opportunities for the commercially most important stocks may change from one year to the next under the TAC Regulation.
+Quotas can be shifted only up to the 2020 fishing year under this action plan as fishing opportunities for the commercially most important stocks may change from one year to the next under the TAC Regulation.

 Shifting fishing opportunities improves the segment's quota situation, making it easier to manage any further quota reductions in the context of fishing Baltic Sea stocks at MSY level.
 The measures being taken are set out in more detail below.